adityapratapsingh1008/RTOS/09_FreeRTOS_Queue_Sensor_UART/README.md

 ### Test Queue Empty Behavior
 Add `osDelay(2000)` in consumer and `osDelay(1000)` in producer — observe consumer blocks for 2 seconds at a time waiting for new data.

 ---

-## ❓ Reflection Questions

-1. What does "thread-safe" mean in the context of a FreeRTOS queue vs. a global variable?
-2. Implement and test: **fast producer, slow consumer** — what happens when the queue fills?
-3. Implement and test: **slow producer, fast consumer** — what does the consumer do while waiting?
-4. Why is `osWaitForever` used as the timeout — what would happen with `0` (no wait)?

----